thomaslaurenson/SecureMilkCarton/README.md

 ## SecureMilkCarton: Installation using Build Script

 The first step to install SecureMilkCarton is to install and configure a suitable virtual machine.
-This tutorial follows an virtual machine installed with Ubutnu Linux Server version 18.04 LTS that is hosted on VMWare vSphere (no notable differences in setup compared to VMWare Workstation).
+This tutorial follows an virtual machine installed with Ubuntu Linux Server version 18.04 LTS that is hosted on VMWare vSphere (no notable differences in setup compared to VMWare Workstation).

 Create a new virtual machine and install using default options.